 This is why you will see large companies advertising on TV, in the press, online and at the cinema, over a concentrated period of about six to eight weeks.
 In the busy world we live in, where advertisers are competing for our attention, they need to do this, so customers notice their new product or message.
 This works far more effectively than spacing the activity out when the message would simply get "lost" and the money spent would be wasted.

 You may also want to consider any seasonal aspect of your horse business and plan the timing of your article and other marketing activity around that.
 Think about the holiday industry.
 Whilst people book holidays all year round, you will notice that most of the money spent on advertising is spent just after Christmas.
 This is when the majority of families start to think about their summer holiday.
-Holiday companies, therefore, get more return on their advertising spends by doing this.
+Holiday companies, therefore, get more return on their advertising spending by doing this.

 Equine magazines will often plan their features around the equestrian industry calendar, for example, a winter clothing feature in October or a breeding special in February and show news and information during the summer.